What if negative thinking can help you face the problems in your life with honesty and courage and deal with them..?

 Action - taking constructive action or non-action in response to what you've noticed.

 Awareness and acceptance are absolutely essential to ensure that the subsequent (in)action is grounded in wisdom.
 Acceptance, in this context, is different from passivity.
 Instead it is about being real with yourself, acknowledging what is happening, and not deluding yourself.
-Acceptance can very well lead to ruthless action.
+Acceptance can also lead to ruthless action.
 Put in other words "I accept that this is what I need to do in these circumstances".

 Someone else's negative thoughts